tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/购买指南/退费说明_intl_en.md

 ::: Lighthouse instance

 #### Scenario
-You purchased a 2C2G CentOS 7.6 instance in Singapore region for one year, with a 30 GB SSD cloud disk, 30 Mbps bandwidth, and 1024 GB monthly data transfer.
-The discount was 60%.
+The instance is in Singapore region.
+It uses a system image based on CentOS 7.6.
+Its bundle specification is 2 CPU cores, 2 GB memory, 30 GB SSD cloud disk, 30 Mbps bandwidth, and 1024 GB monthly data transfer.
+Purchase this instance for 1 year with a 60% discount.
-The original order price is: 5 USD × 12 months = 60 USD
+The original order amount is: 5 USD × 12 months = 60 USD
 The actual payment amount is: 5 USD × 12 months × 0.4 = 24 USD

 #### Standard return sample
-After 30 days of purchase, you want to return the instance due to business change.
-Your quota for standard instance return of this bundle type (30 instances) is not used up.
+The instance has been used for 30 days and is needed to be returned due to business changes.
+The standard return quota of 30 instances for this bundle has not been used up under this account.
 The refund is 24 USD - (30 days/365 days) × 60 USD = 19.07 USD
 <dx-alert infotype="explain" title="">
-24 USD is the actual payment amount for the order, and 60 USD is the non-discounted order price.
+24 USD is the actual payment amount for the order, and 60 USD is the original order price.
 </dx-alert>